idvorkin/idvorkin.github.io/_d/2017-04-09-igor-the-operating-manual.md

 #### What would I do for less money

-If you wouldn't take a job for a pay cut, you probably shouldn't tak ethe job.
+If you wouldn't take a job for a pay cut, you probably shouldn't take the job.

 #### Making more vs spending more